Alice Springs & Surrounds7-day itinerary

 Spot rare and endangered animals in the low light of the nocturnal house and discover the star attractions at the free-flying birds of prey show.
 Here you’ll see the desert come to life.

-Stroll along the 1.6 kilometre trail to experience 3 separate habitat areas within the park.
+Stroll along the 1.6km trail to experience 3 separate habitat areas within the park.
 There are also informational talks throughout the day, including a presentation on Aboriginal Survival.
 Make your way around the park at your leisure, and then relax with some refreshments at the onsite café.

 Take in history at the Telegraph Station